Eliezer Yudkowsky: Rationality writing

 Between 2006 and 2009, Yudkowsky and Robin Hanson were the principal contributors to Overcoming Bias, a cognitive and social science blog sponsored by the Future of Humanity Institute of Oxford University.
 In February 2009, Yudkowsky founded LessWrong, a "community blog devoted to refining the art of human rationality".
-Overcoming Bias has since functioned as Hanson's personal blog.
+Overcoming Bias has since functioned as Hanson's personal blog, while LessWrong has grown into the main online hub for the rationalist community.

 Over 300 blog posts by Yudkowsky on philosophy and science (originally written on LessWrong and Overcoming Bias) were released as an ebook, Rationality: From AI to Zombies, by MIRI in 2015.
-This book is also referred to as The Sequences.
+This book is also referred to as "The Sequences".
 MIRI has also published Inadequate Equilibria, Yudkowsky's 2017 ebook on societal inefficiencies.

 Yudkowsky has also written several works of fiction.
 His fanfiction novel Harry Potter and the Methods of Rationality uses plot elements from J. K. Rowling's Harry Potter series to illustrate topics in science and rationality.

 Personal life

-Yudkowsky is an autodidact and did not attend high school or college.
+Yudkowsky is an autodidact.
+He dropped out of middle school due to chronic health issues, and did not attend high school or college.
 He is Jewish and was raised as a Modern Orthodox Jew, but is now secular.